Sun protection and Vitamin D after melanoma

 - There are theories that sunburn may stop your immune system working as well as it should.

 Yet, we know sun exposure is generally important to health because it allows your body to make vitamin D, which is crucial for bone and muscle health.
 Older people taking vitamin D for example are less likely to fall.
+Click here to download a leaflet which provides advice on this.

 There is some evidence that vitamin D may also be important for your health after a diagnosis of melanoma.
 This is very new information and we need the results from further studies before we can be sure it is right.
 Even though we have not proved that vitamin D has any effect on melanoma, because vitamin D is necessary for many other aspects of your health, we would say that having enough vitamin D is important.